Flemmbrav/Pak.Basic/README.md

 	1. If you did install the addons as well, there should be a button to start the game with them as well.
 5. Happy playing.

-## Run the theme

-1. Get yourself the theme from [the release page.](https://github.com/Flemmbrav/Pak192.Comic/releases)
-2. Unzip the theme.
-3. Copy the unzipped theme in the theme folder inside of your Simutrans game folder.
-4. Start Simutrans the way you did before, open the settings, select `Display Settings` , `Select a theme for display` and `pak192.comic`
-5. Happy playing.

 ## Manual compile

-1. Clone this repository using `git clone https://github.com/Flemmbrav/Pak192.Comic.git`
+1. Clone this repository using `git clone https://github.com/Flemmbrav/Pak.Basic.git`
-2. Switch to Pak192.Comic directory
+2. Switch to Pak.Basic directory
 3. Get yourself a new makeobj and put it in this folder.
 3. Start compile with preconfigured compiler :
 	1. To compile under windows, run the **`COMPILE.ps1`** via PowerShell.
 	2. To compile under unix, run the **`COMPILE.sh`**.
-4.Copy the folder named **compiled** in your usual Simutrans game folder and rename it to **Pak192.Comic**.
+4.Copy the folder named **compiled** in your usual Simutrans game folder and rename it to **Pak.Basic**.
 5. Start Simutrans the way you did before, and you'll see a menu asking you for a pakset to run.
-Select **Pak192.Comic** to run this pakset.
+Select **Pak.Basic** to run this pakset.
 6. Happy playing.

-The same progress has to be done to compile the addons or the theme as well.
-Just use the **`COMPILE_ADDONS.sh`** or the **`COMPILE_THEME.sh`** instead.

 ## Bug reports